Cartoon pornography

-Cartoon pornography, or animated pornography, is the portrayal of illustrated or animated fictional cartoon characters in erotic or sexual situations.
-Animated cartoon pornography or erotic animation, is a subset of the larger field of adult animation, not all of which is sexually explicit.
+Cartoon pornography is the portrayal of illustrated or animated fictional cartoon characters in erotic or sexual situations.
+Animated cartoon pornography, or erotic animation, is a subset of the larger field of adult animation, not all of which is sexually explicit.

 Because historically most cartoons have been produced for child and all-ages audiences, cartoon pornography has sometimes been subject to criticism and extra scrutiny compared to live-action erotic films or photographs.
 It is somewhat common in Japan, where it is part of a genre of entertainment commonly referred to outside of Japan as hentai.

-Cartoon pornography has significantly increased in production since the introduction of the internet with the creation of websites dedicated to the adult animation.
+Cartoon pornography has significantly increased in production since the introduction of the internet, with the creation of websites dedicated to adult animation.
 The internet has also led to animated pornography being distributed on social media.